If you’re about to finish up an HR investigation, you may feel a sense of relief begin to creep in

 If this final phase isn’t approached thoughtfully, the investigation actually has the potential to do more harm than good.

-Here’s how the best employers address the issues revealed by an internal HR investigation so everyone can get back to work smoothly.
+What happens after a workplace investigation?
+Here’s how the best employers address issues revealed by internal HR investigation processes so everyone can get back to work smoothly.

 Making a Plan to Address the Problem